 - I hand-deliver the piece within San Francisco for an additional $60.

 Lead time: The fastest possible time from initial conversation to delivery is six to eight weeks.
 The exact timing varies due to complexity of the design, and how long the wait list is.
-Rush jobs are available on a case-by-case basis: If you need the piece in two to six weeks, I charge a 25% rush fee, and if you need the piece within two weeks, I charge a 40% rush fee.
+Expedited jobs are available on a case-by-case basis: If you need the piece in two to six weeks, I charge a 25% rush fee, and if you need the piece within two weeks, I charge a 40% rush fee.